 It’s not your salary that makes you rich, it’s your spending habits – Charles A. Jaffe.
 No matter how much you earn, your spending habits can either make or unmake you.
 Can you tell how much you spent last week and what you spent on?
 Bad spending habits can lead to debts, that’s why you need a spending plan, also known as a budget.
 Always track your expenses so you don’t spend outside your budget.

 Below are three (3) spending habits you need to break;

-- Memberships & Subscriptions – those DSTV and Netflix subscriptions you pay for monthly, how many hours do you spend watching them on the average?
-What of the gym membership you paid for?
+3. Memberships & Subscriptions – those DSTV and Netflix subscriptions you pay for monthly, how many hours do you spend watching them on average?
+What about the gym membership you paid for?
 How many times have you visited the gym since you paid?
-Although some subscriptions and memberships could be as low as GHs10 monthly, have you calculated how much they cost in total annually?
+Although some subscriptions and memberships could be as low monthly, have you calculated how much they cost in total annually?
 Cancelling subscriptions and memberships we barely use or don’t use at all can save us some money, no matter how small!

 Spending less means more money to save and invest.
 Every detail of your finances should be planned and properly tracked.